-Waterbury Career Academy (WCA) is an application-based public school housing grades 9-12 within the city of Waterbury.
-Only city residents can attend the school so all of our students reside within the city of Waterbury.
+Waterbury Career Academy (WCA) is an application-based public school teaching grades 9-12 within the city of Waterbury.
+Only city residents can attend the school, so all of our students reside in Waterbury.
 The school opened its doors in 2013 with a focus on four career strands: IT, Health, Human Services, and Manufacturing.
 Our goal is to prepare students for colleges and careers within their strand.
-The school currently houses 792 students, and we hope to help our students make interdisciplinary connections both in school and within our city community through this project.
+The school currently serves 792 students, and we hope to help our students make interdisciplinary connections both in school and within our city community through this project.

 Curricular Context (All Grade Levels, All content-areas)

-This project is bringing students and the community together through an interdisciplinary lens -- creating and stewarding upcycled Little Free Libraries that share environmental content and reused books, across our Waterbury community.
-Our project team consists of four teachers from four different disciplines -- Biology, Chemistry, Spanish, and Human Services as a starting point, but we are allowing other teachers, clubs, and athletic teams to “adopt a box.”
-Over time, we hope to expand this idea into projects school-wide that will connect across multiple subjects while adhering to the curricula that each subject area has to follow.
-The projects connected to the Little Free Libraries can connect to many different classes over many years.
+This project is bringing students and the community together through an interdisciplinary lens -- creating and stewarding upcycled Little Free Libraries that share environmental content, reused books, and other resources across our Waterbury community.
+Our project team consists of four teachers from four different disciplines -- Biology, Chemistry, Spanish, and Human Services -- and so these subjects are our starting point.
+We are encouraging other teachers, clubs, and athletic teams to “adopt a box,” as well -- expanding into a school-wide project that will connect across multiple subjects while aligning to the curricula that each subject area follows.
+In this way, the Little Free Libraries project can connect to many different classes over many years.

 Our project expands out into the larger city -- focusing on locations in city parks, where city residents already travel to access natural environments in their cities.
 We have met with the Waterbury Parks and Recreation Department to see where we can place the remaining boxes, and at this time we have a plan to place the boxes in various parks throughout the city.

 - HS-LS2-7 Ecosystems: Interactions, Energy, and Dynamics: Design, evaluate, and reﬁne a solution for reducing the impacts of human activities on the environment and biodiversity.*

-- Example: Chemistry Unit 4- ocean acidiﬁcation, air pollution/gasses, carbon cycle, energy eiciency- have students research a problem/identify solutions- collect synopsis of student work on google website and connect this to the Little Free Library via a QR code, or create paper "solution guides" to be distributed through the little free libraries.
+- Example: Chemistry Unit 4- ocean acidiﬁcation, air pollution/gasses, carbon cycle, energy efficiency- have students research a problem/identify solutions- collect synopsis of student work on google website and connect this to the Little Free Library via a QR code, or create paper "solution guides" to be distributed through the little free libraries.

 - HS-ESS3-6 Earth and Human Activity: Use a computational representation to illustrate the relationships among Earth systems and how those relationships are being modiﬁed due to human activity.

-- Example: Have students collect data on what books/information are taken out, and use visual representations of data to demonstrate a variety of trends (topics of interest, number of books/pamphlets taken/ language of books) to determine what books are most appropriate for the boxes
+- Example: Students collect data on what books/information are taken out, and use visual representations of data to demonstrate a variety of trends (topics of interest, number of books/pamphlets taken/ language of books) to determine what books are most appropriate for the boxes.

 - HS-ETS1-3 Engineering Design: Evaluate a solution to a complex real-world problem based on prioritized criteria and trade-oﬀs that account for a range of constraints, including cost, safety, reliability, and aesthetics as well as possible social, cultural, and environmental impacts.